onewelcome/identity-cloud-documentation/docs/dabp/guides/technical/create-resource-via-api.md

           "Resource API"
         ],
         "summary": "Creates resource",
-        "description": "Creates resource with a name and a resource type", "operationId": "createResource",
+        "description": "Creates resource with a name, externalId and a resource type", "operationId": "createResource",
         "requestBody": {
           "content": {